0LNetworkCommunity/documentation/docs/validators/innovative_consensus.md

 ---
 # Innovative Consensus
 ---
+_PoF and musical chairs attempt to minimize (not eliminate) the surface area for governance: of negotiating setting inflation rate, rewards rate, validator set size, and voting in/out members of validator set._

 In the context of the Libra framework, the integration of Proof of Fee (PoF) and Musical Chairs methods addresses the common issue of networks overpaying for security.
 PoF optimizes validator selection based on bids, balancing experienced and new participants, which helps in cost-effective security management.
 Musical Chairs, with its dynamic adjustment of validator set size based on actual network performance, prevents unnecessary expansion of the set, further contributing to cost efficiency.
 This approach, in line with the Libra framework, seeks to achieve robust security without the excessive costs often seen in other networks, ensuring a more efficient and economically sustainable blockchain ecosystem.
 Both methods operate under a principle of equal voting power per validator, aligning with Diem BFT's approach to consensus, and together, they offer a balanced, performance-oriented framework for blockchain networks.